hackingclimate/iden3-docs/source/technology/claims.rst

 For example, when a university (identity) says that a student (identity) has a degree, this is a statement (or a claim) about the student.
 This statement creates a relation between the student and the university.

-It turns out that almost anything we say or do can be thought of as a claim.
+**Claims can be public or private.** And it turns out that almost anything we say or do can be thought of as a claim.
 Company invoices, facebook likes, email messages, can all be thought of as claims.

-As you can see from the examples above, **claims can be public or private.**

 More examples of claims: